alessia96/alessia96-gospatial.github.io/README.md

 In case you want to run it on jupyter, remember to activate the conda environment before installing the requirements.

-You can also upload the project on colab.
+You can also upload the project with all the data on colab and run it.